RADar-AZDelta/azd-radar-data-datatable/README.md

 | **actionColumn** | Adds an action column as first column.
 This can be used to add aditional functionality, for example 'selecting multiple columns', or 'add custom action buttoms', etc... | false |

 #### Columns property

+The columns can be extracted from the data property (except when the data is a matrix).
+But you can also manually define the columns.

 ```typescript
 interface IColumnMetaData {